Best Day Trips From Christchurch

 The best way to do day trips from Christchurch

-While many may still opt for accommodation in Christchurch and a car hire to explore the surrounds, more and more are choosing to book a campervan hire.
-There are plenty of reasons to take a campervan road trip in New Zealand, but exploring New Zealand's glorious landscapes at your own pace is simply an experience like no other.
+While many may still opt for accommodation in Christchurch and car hire to explore the surrounding region, more travellers are choosing to hire a motorhome.
+There are plenty of reasons to take a motorhome road trip in New Zealand, but exploring New Zealand's glorious landscapes at your own pace is an experience like no other.
 With your home on wheels, a full camper fridge, and a map, you have everything you need and all the freedom to go where the road leads you.
-At maui campervan hire, we offer an array of comfortable and well-equipped campervans that empower you to make your own New Zealand travel itinerary, embrace nature, and make the most of your day trips from Christchurch and beyond.
+Maui offers an array of comfortable and well-equipped motorhomes that enable you to make your own New Zealand travel itinerary, embrace nature, and make the most of your day trips from Christchurch and beyond.

 Foodies will be delighted on their Christchurch to Akaroa day trip with many of the local eateries serving up a host of traditional meals inspired by the town's French heritage (the first and only French settlement in the country).
 For a memorable dining experience, try the best of both French history and seafood delicacies at Ma Maison, or visit the Akaroa Winery for a taste of local wine.
 But Akaroa isn't just about laid-back relaxation.
 While in town, don’t miss the chance to head out to sea on a nature cruise or kayaking adventure to see Akaroa's famed wildlife.
 The harbour is home to the world's smallest and rarest dolphins, the Hector's Dolphins, as well as New Zealand Fur Seals and Little Penguins.